Virtualization-projects/panamax-ui-wiki/Architecture.md

 ### [Panamax Local Agent](https://github.com/CenturyLinkLabs/panamax-api)

 This is where most of the magic happens.
 The Local Agent is responsible for communicating with many dependencies, including the local Docker host, which enables Panamax to assemble multi-container applications.
 The local agent also communicates to remote agents (see below), Docker registries, and more.
-The Local Agent exposes an API.
-Anything that can be accomplished via the UI (see below) can be executed directly against the Local Agent via the REST API.
+An API is exposed by the Local Agent therefore any actions accomplished via the UI (see below) can be executed directly against the Local Agent.

 * To be run as a Docker container
 * Dependencies: Fleet, CoreOS